-As a graduate student enrolled in Daemen College’s Masters in Special Education program, you will receive individualized attention from knowledgeable and dedicated faculty, have opportunities to work with children with special needs, attend classes that effectively prepare you to teach Common Core standards-based lesson plans, integrate technology, and understand the laws that protect students with IEPs.
+As a graduate student in our Masters in Special Education program, you will have opportunities to work with children with special needs, attend classes that effectively prepare you to teach Common Core standards-based lesson plans, integrate technology, and understand the laws that protect students with IEPs.
+We offer two pathways to your degree:

-- Opportunities to work with children with disabilities in both suburban and urban settings.
+- Opportunities to work with children with disabilities in both suburban and urban settings within the Buffalo, NY community.

-- Students learn from knowledgeable faculty practical ways to conduct research and how to apply research-based strategies.
+- Students learn practical ways to conduct research and how to apply research-based strategies.

 Additional Program Information